MicrosoftDocs/MIMDocs/MIMDocs/mim-how-provision-users-adds.md

 user’s property page and review the Expected Rules List attribute in the Provisioning tab.
 The Expected Rules List attribute should list the AD User

 Outbound Synchronization Rule.
-The following screen shot shows an example of the Expected Rules List attribute.
+The following screenshot shows an example of the Expected Rules List attribute.

 ![Synchronization rule status](media/how-provision-users-adds/image023.jpg)